Dre Campbell Farm

 6. Potato Trap

-Cut some potatoes in half and spoon away some to make depressions in each piece.
-Next, place the cut side down in the soil or infested areas and leave for a day or two before removing.
+Cut some potatoes in half and spoon away some of the flesh to make depressions in each piece.
+Next, leave it in the soil or infested areas for a day or two before removing it.

-On checking in the morning, there should be plenty of rollie pollies underneath the potato bait.
+On checking in the morning, plenty of rollie pollies should be underneath the potato bait.
 Finally, remove the potatoes and bugs and dispose of them.

 7. Repellent Plants

-There are also certain plants that can help keep rolly pollies out of the garden naturally.
+Certain plants can help keep rolly pollies out of the garden naturally.

 Plants that repel pill bugs include rosemary, marigolds, basil, mint, and chrysanthemums.
 Utilize these plants as companion plants in the best way possible.